Classification of G_2-orbits for pairs of octonions: Classification of a pair of octonions

-Let $a$ be of type (D).
-If $a$ has type (E), then applying Proposition~\ref{prop_Can3.1} to $b$ we can assume that $b$ has type (D) or ($\mathrm{K_1}$), since $\G a=a$.
-Assume $a$ has type (F).
-Since the action of $\SL_3<\G$ and $\hbar\in\G$ sends octonions of type (F) to octonions of type (F), by Lemma~\ref{lemma_Claim_4.3} we can assume that $b$ has one of the next types: {\rm (D)}, {\rm (K)}, {\rm (N)}, {\rm (P)}.
-Therefore, $(a,b)$ has been reduced to one of the types from the formulation of the theorem.
+Let $a$ belong to set (D).
+If $a$ lies in set (E), then applying Proposition~\ref{prop_Can3.1_new} to $b$ we can assume that $b$ belongs to set (D) or ($\mathrm{K_1}$), since $\G a=a$.
+Assume $a$ belongs to set (F).
+Since the action of $\SL_3<\G$ and $\hbar\in\G$ sends octonions from set (F) to octonions from set (F), by Lemma~\ref{lemma_Claim_4.3} we can assume that $b$ belongs to one of the following sets: {\rm (D)}, {\rm (K)}, {\rm (N)}, {\rm (P)}.
+Therefore, $(a,b)$ has been reduced to a pair from one of the sets from the formulation of the theorem.

-Let $a$ be of type ($\mathrm{K_1}$).
+Let $a$ belong to from set ($\mathrm{K_1}$).
 By Lemma~\ref{lemma_Claim_4.4} we can assume that $b$ satisfies one of conditions 1, 2, 3, 4 from Lemma~\ref{lemma_Claim_4.4}.

 {\bf 1.} Let $b=\matr{\be_1}{(\be_2,0,0)}{(\be_5,0,0)}{\be_8}$ for $\be_i\in\FF$.